40-Year Mortgage: An Explanation, The Pros And Cons

-A 40-year mortgage may offer the benefit of a lower monthly payment, however, you’ll pay more in interest and equity builds slower.
-Also, because it’s a non-qualified mortgage, these come with higher costs and potential negative provisions to watch out for.
+On the flip side, you’ll pay more in interest, and equity builds slower.
+Also, because it’s a non-qualified mortgage, these may come with higher costs and potential negative provisions to watch out for.

-Mortgage Basics - 10-minute read
+Mortgage Basics - 6-minute read

 Hanna Kielar - December 21, 2023

 A mortgage point is a fee you pay to help lower the interest rate on a mortgage.
 Use our handy guide to learn more about discount points and how they work.